JoseDeFreitas/CodewarsLogger/README.md

 can make everything by itself).
 - A Codewars account (it doesn't matter if you signed up using the GitHub OAuth or the Codewars form).

-**Important thing to note**: this program only navigates to the Codewars website; if you need to input a code for the GitHub OAuth option (because you have two-factor authentication), you'll not be able to use the program.
+**Important thing to note**: if you need to input a GitHub token because you have 2FA authentication, you'll not be able to use the program.
 If you use the Codewars login credentials there shouldn't be any problems.

 ### Execution